Overview

 regardless of price.
 However, adjustments to the allocations are made due to tax

-considerations, to avoid having odd amounts of shares held in any client account, or to
+considerations, to avoid having fractional shares held in any client account, or to avoid

 6. In determining allocations for smaller accounts or accounts with small initial allocation,